Countess of Harcourt (1811 ship): Voyages

 On her fifth voyage transporting convicts, Countess of Harcourt was under the command of William Harrison, with surgeon John Drummond.
 She sailed from London on 3 May 1828, and arrived at Port Jackson on 8 September 1828.
 She carried 184 male convicts, none of whom died during the voyage.

+Lloyd's Register

-Lloyd's RegisterLloyd's Register listed Countess of Harcourt from 1818 to 1831.
+Lloyd's Register listed Countess of Harcourt from 1818 to 1831.
 One concern with Lloyd's Register information is that a lack of change may either mean that nothing has changed from the previous year, or that the owner did not provide updated information.

+Fate

-FateCountess of Harcourt was wrecked on the coast of Corfu in December 1830.
+Countess of Harcourt was wrecked on the coast of Corfu in December 1830.
 A more precise account has her wrecking on 18 December 1830 on the island of Corrente, Cape Passaro, a point on the southwest corner of Sicily (possibly near 36.6869°N 15.1483°E), as she was transporting troops from Corfu to Malta.